 Organization Default User ACL

-The Default User ACL panel can be used to configure rights to configure users within the organization and rights of users to manage their profile The “Organization Template” contains defaults for three security groups.
+The Default User ACL panel is used to grant the rights to configure users within the organization and manage their profile.

-Organization Default User Operations Center Administrators Security Group
+Organization Default User: Operations Center System Administrators Security Group

-By default, the Operations Center Administrators group is configured to administer all users in the organization.
+By default, the Operations Center System Administrators group is configured to administer all users in the organization.
+The rights are inherited from the Global Access Controls.
 It is configured as follows: